 At the bottom of the screen there’s a dialog* explaining who’s currently in control:

 * You can move this dialog around, but note it’s always visible to both parties.

 How do I stop misuse?

-The screen owner always has priority over the mouse, and can therefore disconnect the other person at any time.
+The screen owner always has priority over the mouse cursor, and can therefore disconnect the other party at any time.